 We Will Help You Draft a Solid Lease Agreement

-One critical way to protect your rights as a landlord is to have a solid lease agreement.
+One critical way to protect a landlord’s rights is to have a solid lease agreement.
 Texas permits either oral or written lease agreements.
-However, a written lease agreement is highly encouraged since it not only sets out the terms and conditions of the agreement, but both parties also acknowledge their understanding and agreement of those terms and conditions by signing the contract.
+However, a written lease agreement is highly encouraged since it not only sets out the terms and conditions of the agreement, but both parties acknowledge their understanding and agreement of those terms and conditions by signing the contract.

 An experienced Austin landlord lawyer will draft a landlord-favorable lease agreement that is compliant and enforceable under both Texas and federal landlord tenant laws.
 The agreement may include:

 - Rights and responsibilities of each party

 - Circumstance allowing a tenant to terminate a contract without penalty, such as death of the tenant.
 Or, pursuant to Texas law, if the tenant is a domestic violence victim with an order of protection against the abuser or a temporary injunction that may be part of a divorce proceedings.